-The Notes have an initial conversion rate of 18.8076 shares of common stock per \$1 principal amount of Notes.
-This represents an initial effective conversion price of approximately \$53.17 per share of common stock and 4,513,824 shares issuable upon conversion.
+At issuance, the Notes had an initial conversion rate of 18.8076 shares of common stock per \$1 principal amount of Notes, which represented an initial effective conversion price of approximately \$53.17 per share of common stock and 4,513,824 shares issuable upon conversion.
 Throughout the term of the Notes, the conversion rate may be adjusted upon the occurrence of certain events.
 Holders of the Notes will not receive any cash payment representing accrued and unpaid interest, if any, upon conversion of a Note, except in limited circumstances.
 Accrued but unpaid interest will be deemed to be paid by cash, shares of the Company's common stock or a combination of cash and shares of the Company's common stock paid or delivered, as the case may be, to the holder upon conversion of Notes.